 This concept is often referred to as “dram shop liability,” a reference to the spoonfuls of liquor, known as “drams,” frequently sold by taverns in pre-Revolution America.
 Dram shop liability recognizes that, for every drunk driver who hits the road, there is almost certainly a bar or restaurant that decided to serve the man or woman alcohol.
 Thus exists a chain of responsibility, stretching back from the drunk driver to the licensed establishment.

-Unlike Delaware, New York, Pennsylvania and New Jersey allow injury survivors and their loved ones to pursue financial compensation from a negligent licensed establishment in the wake of a drunk driving accident, bar fight or some other alcohol-related incident.
+While not all states in the northeast possess dram shop laws, Pennsylvania is definitely one of them.
+Under the legislation of The Commonwealth, injury survivors and their loved ones may pursue financial compensation from a negligent licensed establishment in the wake of a drunk driving accident, bar fight, or some other alcohol-related incident.

 That’s an important point we should reiterate.
 Dram shop liability isn’t just for drunk driving car accidents.
 In principle, licensed establishments can be held accountable for any injuries caused due to a patron’s inebriation, so long as the patron was served in an illegal manner.
 In some cases, even drunk drivers themselves can sue licensed establishments for serving them alcohol in an irresponsible way.
 Needless to say, these cases are very difficult to win, because most people, including jury members, feel that people should be held responsible for their actions.
 Even so, it may be a possibility in a select number of states, including Pennsylvania.